fabiospampinato/store/README.md

 #### `isIdle`

-When no store is passed it checks if all known stores have no pending updates, i.e. some changes happened to them and at least one `onChange` listener has not been called yet.
+When no store is passed to it it checks if all known stores have no pending updates, i.e. some changes happened to them and at least one `onChange` listener has not been called yet.

 If a store is passed it checks only if the passed store has no pending updates.